 Nature's Water Storage Tank

 Water is essential to support life.
-We bought our small farm with the intention of living off the grid, growing fruit and vegetables, raising a limited number of animals, harvesting and storing our own water, and living as sustainably and self-sufficiently as possible.
+We bought our small farm with the intention of living off the grid, growing fruits and vegetables, raising a limited number of animals, harvesting and storing our own water, and living as sustainably and self-sufficiently as possible.

 It was clear that success on the farm would be influenced by our ability to collect and store rainwater, so our first major expense was the construction of a dam.

 Fortunately, part of our property is largely clay - providing the ideal location to dig a large hole for water storage.
 We chose to dig there because the clay itself could be worked to make it watertight without needing to purchase any external liner to stop the water from leaking away.